shinilkumars/E-commerce-Food-Delivery-Analytics/README.md

 ## Data Overview and Relationships

-The analysis is based on a unified dataset integrated from three separate sheets:
+The analysis is based on a unified dataset integrated from three separate workbook:

-1. **Combined Sales Data:** Order details, revenue, discount, rating, and timing information.
+1. **Combined Sales Data:** Order details,customer details and city details.
 2. **City ID Mapping:** City ID and corresponding city name.
 3. **Restaurant ID Mapping:** Restaurant ID and corresponding restaurant name.